1960s

 workmanship

-and small enough to fit in a shirt pocket – the world’s smallest
+and small enough to fit in a shirt pocket, the world's smallest

 mass-produced